 A second time around, I wet with cold water and scrubbed with baking soda.
 This brought out stains as brightened even more.
 There’s a lot more life brought back into them now.

 These techniques for removing armpit stains from colored clothing proved to be very impactful on my t-shirts.
 It took all 3 shirts from unwearable to back-in-rotation, which is a huge win for my capsule wardrobe.

+Have you tried any of these techniques?
 Do you try to revive your clothes when they’re looking old?

 Hello, friend!
 I’m Kayla.
 I help people shrink their footprint on the Earth and find freedom in owning less.
 On Writing From Nowhere, I share ideas on living more intentionally and sustainably.